 What are the signs and symptoms of Pediatric Microcephaly?

-- Feeding difficulties
+- Feeding difficulties or failure to thrive

 - Hearing and vision problems